-4.5 Plagiarism
+Plagiarism

-4.5.1 Definition

 As a learner completing a nationally accredited qualification, you are expected to act with integrity and professionalism throughout your learning journey.
 At Selmar, we treat matters of plagiarism and collusion very seriously and penalties may be applied if our policies are breached.

+Plagiarism

 Plagiarism is defined as the use of someone else’s work without acknowledgement.
+It refers to the presentation and submission of work produced by others as if it was your own.

 Plagiarism is a form of cheating.
 It may result in either failure to attain competency in that unit or withdrawal from the course of study.

-At Selmar, we treat matters of plagiarism and collusion very seriously and penalties may be applied if our policies are breached.

-So, what does this mean exactly?

-Plagiarism

-Plagiarism is defined as the use of someone else’s work without acknowledgement.
-Plagiarism is a form of cheating.
-It may result in either failure to attain competency in that unit or withdrawal from the course of study.Plagiarism refers to the presentation and submission of work produced by others as if it was your own.

 Plagiarism can include: